Internal structure of Earth: Mantle

 6,371 km radius, and 83.7% of the volume - 0.6% of the volume is the crust].

 The mantle is divided into upper and lower mantle separated by a transition zone.
 The lowest part of the mantle next to the core-mantle boundary is known as the D″ (D-double-prime) layer.
 The pressure at the bottom of the mantle is ≈140 GPa (1.4 Matm).
 The mantle is composed of silicate rocks richer in iron and magnesium than the overlying crust.
 Although solid, the mantle's extremely hot silicate material can flow over very long timescales.
 Convection of the mantle propels the motion of the tectonic plates in the crust.
 The source of heat that drives this motion is the decay of radioactive isotopes in Earth's crust and mantle combined with the initial heat from the planet's formation (from the potential energy released by collapsing a large amount of matter into a gravity well, and the kinetic energy of accreted matter).

 Due to increasing pressure deeper in the mantle, the lower part flows less easily, though chemical changes within the mantle may also be important.
 The viscosity of the mantle ranges between 10^{21} and 10^{24} pascal-second, increasing with depth.
-In comparison, the viscosity of water at 300 K is 0.89 millipascal-second and pitch is (2.3 ± 0.5) × 10^{8} pascal-second.
+In comparison, the viscosity of water at 300 K is 0.89 millipascal-second and pitch is (2.3 ± 0.5) × 10^{8} pascal-seconds.